Oluoladio/Least-privilege-checknonewaccess/README.md

 # Enforcing Least Privilege with CheckNoNewAccess

 ## Overview
 This repository demonstrates how to enforce the principle of least privilege using AWS Access Analyzer's `CheckNoNewAccess`.
-It includes sample IAM policies, CLI scripts, and outputs to validate policy changes before deployment.
+This tool ensures that changes to IAM policies do not introduce excessive permissions, aligning with the principle of least privilege.

 ![CheckNoNewAccess Diagram](images/checknoaccess.png)